 Plasma Protein Fraction (PPF)

-Prepared from the human plasma just as the albumin.
+Prepared from the human plasma just like the albumin.
 It is used for plasma expansion but can cause more adverse effects such as hypotension, allergy than plasma.
 Available as a 5% solution.

-.
+These are highly branched polysaccharides.
 They are artificial fluids available as saline or glucose solution.
-Dextrans are produced by synthesis using the
+Dextrans are produced by synthesis using the bacterial enzyme dextran sucrase.

 Dextran-70 is the 6% solution, while the dextran-40 is the 10% solution.
 Dextrans cause higher volume expansion when compared to 5% albumin.
 However, they cause more anaphylactic reactions.